dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Tools.md

 	- Quick filename indexing
 - Burp Suite
 	- Software security application used for penetration testing of web applications
+	- Well-known use cases involve scanning for many types of vulnerabilities.
+	- Can identify common security flaws such as SQL injection, XSS (Cross-site Scripting), CSRF (Cross-site Request Forgery), and more..
 	- https://portswigger.net/burp
+- Nessus
+	- Made by Tenable
+	- A proprietary vulnerability scanner
+	- Alternative to Burp Suite

 - PuTTY - Pretty Useful Teletypewriter
 	- Good way to telnet, SSH so on so forth to machines
 - Have I Been Pwned?